jfinnerman/PS2/README.md

 11. What is the logical negation of the IN operator?

+  The logical negation of the IN operator is NOT.

 12. What is wrong with the folling statement: `SELECT * FROM Products WHERE price BETWEEN 10, 100;